 Gibbons Diversity Initiative

 The Gibbons Diversity Initiative (GDI) promotes inclusion both at the firm and throughout the legal and business communities, particularly with respect to women and minorities.
 Gibbons is, and has been since our founding in 1926, headquartered in Newark, a city with a dynamic, diverse population from which we have always drawn a significant portion of our employee base.
 We have, therefore, always been aware of the distinct value diversity brings to a workplace.
 Diversity provides valuable perspectives, cultural competence, and talents that allow us to be more creative, effective, and ultimately successful in the practice of law and service to our clients; diversity of perspective results in diversity of solutions, and we are in the solution delivery business.
 GDI is a comprehensive strategy, comprising both internal and external components, that puts into action a longstanding commitment and involves all aspects of the firm’s operation.

 The John J. Gibbons Fellowship in Public Interest & Constitutional Law

-The Gibbons Fellowship, originally conceived as a five-year commitment, recently celebrated its 28th anniversary.
+The Gibbons Fellowship, launched in 1990, was originally conceived as a five-year commitment.
 Throughout its history, it has litigated the most significant legal issues of our time – from the death penalty to same-sex marriage, from the rights of detained enemy combatants at Guantánamo and elsewhere (including the right of the public to know about their treatment) to equal funding for education, from the law of domestic violence to the rights of pregnant women, juvenile defendants, persons with AIDS, immigrants and prison inmates, among others.